arduino/docs-content/content/learn/06.hardware/nano-pcb-guide/nano-pcb-guide.md

 ### Battery Connection

-None of the Nano Family boards have a battery connector due to its small form factor.
-This means it also has no battery charging circuit, such as the one onboard the [MKR WiFi 1010](https://store.arduino.cc/arduino-mkr-wifi-1010).
+The Nano family was not designed to be battery powered, so it has no battery charging circuit, and does not have battery under voltage protections.

+If you want to connect a battery to a Nano, do so by using the VIN pin but you have to keep in mind VIN minimum requirements (which means a single cell battery won't be enough).
+Since there's no under voltage protection, a battery without a protection circuit will be damaged if it is kept connected to the Nano board even after it is completely discharged.
+It is thus recommended not to connect a battery directly but rather to use circuits like those in USB pattery packs that provide a stabilized 5V power supply and protect the battery from undervoltage.

-To power the Nano board using a battery, you will need to use the VIN pin (refer to the table in the section above).
+To connect a battery to a Nano board, you will need to use the VIN pin (refer to the VIN min-max table in the section above).

 ![Nano battery connection.](assets/nano-external-power.png)

-Note that Nano boards does not have a battery protection circuit, meaning it will continue to drain the battery even when it is below the discharge value, which can damage the battery.
-This issue can be addressed by using a battery with a built in battery protection circuit.

 ## Pinout